Sunday, February 24, 2013

-The Doctor & Lucie are in 19th Century Stockholm taking a ride on the world's first electric railway, which proves to Lucie the Doctor's trainspotter credentials.
+The Doctor and Lucie find themselves in 19th Century Stockholm taking a ride on the world's first electric railway, which proves to Lucie the Doctor's trainspotter credentials.
 Lucie is rather surprised to bump into Karen (Louise Fullerton) from Human Resources.
 Not as dead as Lucie thought and up to something nefarious.
 And who should she be in cahoots with but our friend The Headhunter (Katarina Olsson.
 Have I mentioned how much of a Katarina Olsson fan I am.)

-It's witty, amusing, slick, clever and well-paced & tightly plotted fun.
-Everyone seems to be having a whale of a time and puts in lovely performance.
-Sheriden Smith's Lucie is on top form as Big Finish take advantage of her rather impeccable comic timing.
+It's witty, amusing, slick, clever and well-paced and tightly plotted fun.
+Everyone seems to be having a whale of a time and puts in a lovely performance.
+Sheridan Smith's Lucie is on top form as Big Finish takes advantage of her rather impeccable comic timing.